 Government plans to run down the Dunedin centre and move many of the jobs to Lincoln near Christchurch seem to have run into resistance from key staff who refuse to move north.

-This reminds me of one of the first blog posts I wrote some six years ago.
-It was describing knowledge workers:
+This reminds me of one of the first blog posts here.
+It was written six years ago and describes knowledge workers: